Sunel: Climate

-The climate of the area is very much similar to that of the Indo-Gangatic plain, with hot dry summer and delightfully cold winters.
+The climate of the area is very similar to that of the Indo-Gangetic plain, with hot dry summers and cold winters.
 The monsoon is, however, quite unlike and very distinct from the oppressive humid climate of the North India plains.
 Sunel's district (Jhalawar district) is known for the highest rainfall in the Rajasthan state.
 An average of 35 inches of rainfall keeps it cool, and gentle breezes ward off the stifling humidity.